RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/TimeTable/timetable.md

 ## Overview

-The `TimeTable` component is a React-based front-end module designed to display a weekly timetable for an academic institution (e.g., IIT Guwahati).
+The `TimeTable` component is a React-based front-end module designed to display a weekly timetable in our  academic institution.
 It visualizes course schedules across days (Monday to Friday) and time slots (8:00 AM to 5:55 PM).
 The component uses a static dataset of courses with assigned slots and employs **Tailwind CSS** for styling to create a responsive and visually appealing table.
 The timetable supports both regular lecture slots (e.g., A, B, C) and lab slots (e.g., AL1, ML1) that span multiple time periods.

 ## Dependencies